-Pure joy as we can now shop and browse the non-essentials!
-How we’ve missed the fairs, exhibitions and private views: the furniture, the sculptures and paintings, the ceramic pots and all the things that make a home that little bit more special.
+Pure joy as we now shop for non essentials!
+How we’ve missed the fairs, the exhibitions and the private views.
+And we’ve missed the furniture, the sculptures and paintings, the ceramic pots and all the things that make a home that little bit more special.

-So long was lockdown in the UK that we almost missed the first carfts fair this year in the brilliant Chelsea Design Centre at Imperial Wharf – London’s chic interiors mecca on the River Thames.
+So long was lockdown in the UK that we almost missed the first crafts fair this year.
+It’s held in the brilliant Chelsea Design Centre at Imperial Wharf – London’s chic interiors mecca on the River Thames.

-Apart from stunning porcelain, clay and canvas pieces, the fair featured a series of talks and small receptions…an alladinøs cave for conoisseurs and investors, as well as galleriestas looking for the next big things or talent to feature.
+Apart from stunning porcelain, clay and canvas pieces, the fair featured a series of talks and small receptions.
+It’s an Aladdin’s cave for connoisseurs.

 The Design Centre is a labyrinth of luxury shops and studios by the glamorous Chelsea Harbour.
 In addition, several restaurants and cafes serve staff and shoppers who are among some of the most discerning in the world of interiors.

 Shopping for non essentials: Lots Road and other crafts shops

 There are small crafty design boutiques and not to forget one of our favourites, Nordic Style which is a haven for fans of the Swedish look, which is the Gustavian furniture.